openpnp/openpnp/Understanding-Board-Locations.md

 # Deprecation Warning

-Please note that due to a recent change, this document, while still accurate, does not describe the best method of setting board locations.
-It is now possible, by setting the width of the board to use the same board location for both top and bottom.
+Please note that due to a recent change this document is outdated.
+The method described here still works, but there is now a better way to set board locations.
+You can now use the same board location for both the top and bottom of the board, as long as you also specify the width of the board.

-# Original Information
+# Outdated Method

 In OpenPnP all placements are made relative to the origin of the board, which is the X, Y coordinate of 0,0.
 We call this the Board Location.